On the Impact of Deep Learning-based Time-series Forecasts on Multistage Stochastic Programming Policies: Forecasting for scenario generation

 \subsubsection{Autoregressive moving average (ARMA)}

-ARMA, parametrized by two natural numbers $p$ and $q$, is one of the most commonly used forecasting methods that linearly models serial dependency of discrete time dependent sequence of random variables \citep{Box2015}, where the randomness is represented by a white noise term.
-A stochastic process $\{ \xipar_t \}_{t \in \Tset}$ following ARMA$(p,q)$ can be written in the following manner:
+ARMA, parametrized by two natural numbers $p$ and $q$, is commonly used \citep{gauvin2018stochastic, shapiro:ejor13} forecasting methods that linearly models serial dependency of discrete time dependent sequence of random variables \citep{Box2015}, where the randomness is represented by a white noise term.
+A stochastic process $\{ \xipar_t \}_{t \in \Tset}$ following ARMA$(p,q)$ can be written in the following manner:\\

-where $(\varepsilon_t)_t$ is a sequence white noise, while $(\varphi_i)_i$ and $(\theta_i)_i$ are coefficients used to fit the model.
+where $\{\varepsilon_t\}_t$ is a sequence white noise, while $\{\varphi_i\}_i$ and $\{\psi_i\}_i$ are coefficients used to fit the model.
 The $\xipar_{t'}$ and $\varepsilon_{t'}$ values for $t' \leq 0$ are either known non-zero values or assumed to be zero.
 Note that by restricting $(p,q) = (1,0)$, we recover the AR(1) model.

 In our computational study, for one of the datasets, we use a logarithmic moving average model, which is an ARMA$(0,q)$ model fitted over the time-series obtained by taking the logarithmic transformations of the original time-series observations.
 We refer readers to \citep{Box2015} for further details of ARMA.